Policies and Procedures

 Welcome to Mandeville Elementary School!
 It is our goal to work together to give each student who enters our school the power to reach his/her potential and achieve the goal of success in the academic world and the world in which we live.
 Our children are our future.
 As we join our hands to support them now, they will join hands to support us in years to come.

-Our theme this year is “Dream Big”.
+Our theme this year is "Do A Little Good".
 We will continue to focus on designing engaging learning opportunities that are individualized to fit the needs of each student.
 Teachers will ensure they are meeting the needs of students while helping instill a love of learning and empowering our students to use their voices to make a positive difference in our world.
 Please join us in helping your child learn and grow by reading your child teacher’s weekly newsletter and the school website regularly to learn about many exciting events.

 We are excited to hear your ideas and suggestions as we work together for the well-being of our students.
 The goal is to continue to strengthen communication between home and school.
 You know your children better than anyone and by working together, we can support them as they work to learn and succeed.